 It has been observed that co-curricular activities in school can motivate students a lot to stay for long studies in that school.

 They derive satisfaction and self-confidence by so doing.
-Through that also, certain skills will still be learned in school co-curricular activities.
+Through that, certain skills will still be learned in school co-curricular activities.

 Give support and encouragement.

-The teacher should give students support and relationship.
-Support and encouragement should be given to high anxious students.
+The teacher should give students support and relationships.
+Support and encouragement should be given to highly anxious students.